Vishwajeet0830/RFM-Analysis/README.md

 a)Purchase Date should be in a date format, b)Transaction Amount should be a numeric value.

 Step 2: The next step would involve creating a table in your SQL database that matches the structure of your data and then importing the data.
-This step is highly dependent on the SQL environment (e.g., MySQL, PostgreSQL) and tools you’re using.

 Step 3: The next step is to calculate RFM metrics: a)Recency (R): Calculate how recently each customer made a purchase.